 Today, we'll introduce the concept of the P/E ratio for those who are learning about investing.
 To keep it practical, we'll show how PVH Corp.'s (NYSE:PVH) P/E ratio could help you assess the value on offer.
-PVH has a P/E ratio of 11.37, based on the last twelve months.
-That corresponds to an earnings yield of approximately 8.8%.
+What is PVH's P/E ratio?
+Well, based on the last twelve months it is 12.36.
+That is equivalent to an earnings yield of about 8.1%.

 How Do I Calculate A Price To Earnings Ratio?

 The formula for P/E is:

 Price to Earnings Ratio = Share Price ÷ Earnings per Share (EPS)

 Or for PVH:

 P/E of 12.36 = $106.23 ÷ $8.60 (Based on the trailing twelve months to November 2019.)